DLA-PSU/personal-site-template/README.md

+# personal-site-template

-Created by Jennifer Isasi for a workshop on personal sites for graduate students.
+Created by [Jennifer Isasi](https://jenniferisasi.github.io) for a workshop on personal sites for graduate students.
 Last updated December 8, 2025.

 You can preview the site at: [https://dla-psu.github.io/personal-site-template/](https://dla-psu.github.io/personal-site-template/)

 GitHub provides a preview of the files before committing changes.
-However, if you prefer to work on Markdown and HTML files locally before adding them to yuor repository, I recommend using [Zettler](https://www.zettlr.com) or [Visual Code Studio](https://code.visualstudio.com).
+However, if you prefer to work on Markdown and HTML files locally before adding them to your repository, I recommend using [Zettlr](https://www.zettlr.com) or [Visual Studio Code](https://code.visualstudio.com).

-# personal-site-template
+---

 A template to create simple personal sites with bio, projects and CV.
 It turns simple markdown files into web pages.
 No coding required for updates.

 The site has four pages:
-- About page (homepage) - with optional timeline and PhD progress tracker
+- About page (homepage) - with optional PhD progress tracker
 - Projects page in your main language
 - Projects page in an alternative language
 - CV/Resume page